Tweet |

 A village on the outskirts of Varanasi

-Varanasi is regarded as a holy city by Buddhists and Jains, and is the holiest place in the world in Hinduism.
-The culture of Varanasi is closely associated with the River Ganges and the river's religious importance.
+Varanasi is regarded as a holy city by Buddhists and Jains and is the holiest place in the world in Hinduism.
+The culture of Varanasi is closely associated with the Ganges River and the river's religious importance.
 The city has been a cultural and religious centre in North India for several thousand years.
 People live there in very easy conditions and have to work hard to earn money the travel photographer encountered.
 Many find work in their own fields, other craft trades such as pottery, blacksmithing or carpentry and some families also have a small business of their own with which to finance themselves.
 Not only the adults have to do a lot of hard work, but also the children often have to help for several hours at a young age.
 However, their duties are often to guard their own cows and goats.
 Despite all this, there is a lot of poverty in the villages in India, as can be seen from the fact that most of the houses are made entirely of clay and the inhabitants have only the bare necessities and these experiences were allowed.
 He also did it personally, as he had the opportunity to spend an entire day in an Indian village, far away from a big city and then to stay in a family spot.
 A big difference to the city was that it had much less noise and noise and there was a hectic rush and also the air was much more pleasant.

 Color and character in India

 Travel photography is a passion for the photographer, whose latest portraits from the Rajasthan and Uttar Pradesh region of India are published in several series online.
 What he finds interesting is the cultural everyday life.
 Traditionally, Indian villages follow the 'Panchayat' or headman system, which offers equal opportunity to women and men to be a part of and contribute to the village administration.
-Village life in India is simple and the village folk not only dress simply, but also display simplicity in their meals and work life.
+Village life in India is simple and the village folk not only dress simply, but also display simplicity in their meals and work life Kristian Bertel | Photography learned.
 In contrast to the abstract cultural homogeneity of a formal culture region, a functional culture region may not be culturally homogeneous.
-Instead, it is an area that has been organized to function politically, socially, or economically as one unit such as a city, an independent state, a precinct, a church diocese or parish, a trade area or a farm.
+Instead, it is an area that has been organized to function politically, socially or economically as one unit such as a city, an independent state, a precinct, a church diocese or parish, a trade area or a farm.
 Functional culture regions have nodes or central points where the functions are coordinated and directed, such as in villages.
 In that sense, functional regions also possess a core-periphery configuration, in common with formal culture regions.
 Many functional regions have clearly defined borders that include all land under the jurisdiction of a particular urban government that is clearly delineated on a regional map by a line distinguishing between one jurisdiction and another.
 A cultural region, cultural sphere, cultural area or culture area refers to a geography with one relatively homogeneous human activity or complex of activities and cultural spheres of influence may also overlap or form concentric structures of macrocultures encompassing smaller local cultures.
 Different boundaries may also be drawn depending on the particular aspect of interest, such as religion and folklore.

 In the villages color is also seen and it is the visual perceptual property corresponding in humans and in villages and Hindu artists use color on the deities and their dresses signifying their qualities.
 Proper use of colors creates an environment, which should keep a person cheerful.
 Some of the main colors used in religious ceremonies are red, yellow in a turmeric style, green from leaves, white from wheat flour.
 Colors with special importance include red, which signals sensuality and purity and it is often seen on brides at wedding ceremonies.
 Turmeric is a spice that comes from the turmeric plant and it is commonly used in Asian food and you probably know turmeric as the main spice in curry.
 It has a warm, bitter taste and is frequently used to flavor or color curry powders, mustards, butters and cheeses.